 Under the act, you must notify your neighbour if you intend to do any work on the wall separating your two properties.
-This requirement may come into play if you’re thinking of inserting a steel beam into the party wall to remove the load-bearing wall on your side.
+This requirement may come into play if you’re considering inserting a steel beam into the party wall to remove the load-bearing wall on your side.

 Your neighbour can’t object to the work, so they can’t stop you.
 However, they can have a say in how and when the work is conducted.

 My advice?
 Don’t cut the wall on your side all the way back to the party wall.
 Instead, leave a short projecting pier, say 450mm.

 This pier is enough to sit the beam on and provides a buttress to the party wall.
 If you can avoid invoking the Party Wall Act, do so.